 - Drive slower in wet conditions, especially after a heavy downpour.
 The faster you travel, the less grip your tyres have.

 - If you are about to enter standing water, slow down in good time using engine braking rather than the brake pedal.

 Depending on the circumstances outlined above, during a severe case of aquaplaning there is virtually nothing that can be done to control a car.
 What is therefore important is to gain control in the shortest possible time.
 Providing the correct actions are taken, aquaplaning should last no more than 2 or 3 seconds or maybe less.
 Here’s what you should do if your car begins to aquaplane:

 1. Aquaplaning steering

 Hold the steering wheel in the direction that the vehicle is travelling.
-Do not be tempted to steer the car as when the car regains grip on the road surface this may lead to another skid as the wheels may be facing a different direction to which the car is travelling.
+Do not be tempted to steer the car as when the car regains grip on the road surface this may lead to a violent change in direction and another skid as the wheels may be facing a different direction to which the car is travelling.

 2. Aquaplaning speed

-During any loss of control in a car it is tempting to slam on the brakes.
+During any loss of control in a car, due to panic the natural reaction is to heavily apply the brakes.
 This is highly likely to make the loss of control even worse.
 Accelerating will have a similar effect.
 Ideally, you should let your car slow down naturally under its own weight, so simply remove your foot from the accelerator and do not apply any braking.